TDycores-Project/TDycore/doc/sphinx/source/styleguide.rst

-If you're familiar with contemporary object-oriented programming languages like C++ and Java, you can define methods in very similar ways (as long as you don't wander too far into inheritance and other "polymorphic" techniques.
+If you're familiar with contemporary object-oriented programming languages like C++ and Java, you can define methods in very similar ways (as long as you don't wander too far into inheritance and other "polymorphic" techniques).
 If it's practical, lead the list of parameters with input values, and place output parameters at the end.